 Annually, maintain your coop by checking fencing and screws and looking for holes.
 Use animal-safe antibacterial solutions, found at your local Petbarn, for cleaning.

-Feed your chickens with dry poultry pellets or grains.
-Give them a ready supply of oyster shell grit, fresh raw fruits and veggies, access to worms, insects and plants.
+Feed your chickens with dry poultry pellets or crumble as their main diet as this will provide them with the right balance of vitamins, minerals and nutrients to stay healthy.
+You can also supplement this with grains and scratch mix which are a tasty treat that can be mixed in with the pellets, but should not be a main part of your chicken’s diet.
+Give them a ready supply of oyster shell grit, fresh raw fruits and veggies, access to worms, insects and plants as well.
 Your chooks will also love cooked rice, pasta, bread and legumes as a treat every now and then.

 Provide your chickens with access to fresh water at all times.
-Avoid feeding them chocolate, eggshells, chicken, avocado, lawn-mower clippings or bones, as these foods are harmful to their health.
+Avoid feeding them chocolate, eggshells, chicken, avocado, lawn-mower clippings and bones, as these foods are harmful to their health.

 Talk to your local Petbarn team member for advice on the best ways to feed your chickens based on the number of chooks in your coop, their age and how often they are fed.